mostlyinsanebro/BANKIST_APP/README.md

 6. Timer functionality (After 2 minutes of inactivity, the current user will be automatically logged out of their account).

 Database:-
-It is built using static data. that has been provided in the codebase itself.
+It is built using static data that has been provided in the codebase itself.